Creating a Second Language Section in WordPress

 Add the pages you created earlier to this menu and Save the changes.

 Now, we need to find out the menu id number.
-An easy way to do this is to click the tab for your menu and notice the url in the top, which will end in an id number like this:
+An easy way to do this is to click the tab for your menu and notice the URL at the top, which will end in an id number like this:

 wp-admin/nav-menus.php?action=edit&menu=71